krim404/DellXPS15-9550-OSX/Tutorial_11.0.md

 WARNING: DONT USE YOUR MAIN APPLE ACCOUNT FOR TESTING!
 It's pretty common that apple BANS your apple-id from iMessage and other services if you've logged in on poorly configured hackintosh machines!
 If you want to use the iServices, you'll have to do some advanced steps, which are not completly explained in this tutorial.
 If you are using NullEthernet.kext from step 4 or your Wi-Fi card is not en0.
 Go to your network settings and remove every network interface, then `sudo rm /Library/Preferences/SystemConfiguration/NetworkInterfaces.plist` and reboot.
 Go back in the network configuration and add the network interfaces (LAN) before Wi-Fi if you are using NullEthernet.kext or add Wi-Fi.
 If you are using Wi-Fi with no NullEthernet.kext make sure it is en0 before continuing.
-You also need to modify your SMBIOS in the config.plist of Clover in your EFI partition with valid information about your "fake" mac.
+You also need to modify your SMBIOS in the config.plist of opencore in your EFI partition with valid information about your "fake" mac.
 There are [multiple tutorials](http://www.fitzweekly.com/2016/02/hackintosh-imessage-tutorial.html) which explain how to do it.
 It's possible you may need to call the apple hotline to get your fake serial whitelisted by telling a good story why apple forgot to add your serial number in their system. (aka: dont do it if you dont own a real mac).
 I personally suggest using real data from an old (broken) macbook.

 ## Step 6: Upgrading to macOS 11.0.1 or higher / installing security updates